Arian04/android-hid-client/README.md

 ### Prerequisites

 * Rooted device running Android
 	- Technically supported versions: 10 - 12
 	- Tested versions: 12
 * The presence of an HID character device (`/dev/hidgX`)
 	- Can be created using [USB Gadget Tool](https://github.com/tejado/android-usb-gadget), as mentioned above
+* Soft Keyboard
+	- I test the app with Gboard and Hacker's keyboard, but Hacker's keyboard is the one with better support, more keys, and [less issues](https://github.com/Arian04/android-hid-gadget/issues/5).
+	- Important Hacker's Keyboard settings to change:
+		- `Key behavior settings > Ctrl key code = None (Ignored when not modifying other keys)`
+		- `Key behavior settings > Alt key code = None (Ignored when not modifying other keys)`
+		- `Key behavior settings > Meta key code = None (Ignored when not modifying other keys)`

 ### Installation (Source)<a name="installation-source"></a>